fraVlaca/HyperPay/hyperlane-package/README.md

   kurtosis service logs hyperlane validator-ethereum kurtosis service logs hyperlane validator-arbitrum

-- You should see:
-  - The origin transaction hash printed by the CLI send command
-  - The relayer detecting the message and submitting it to the destination
 - Alternatively, you can use the helper script baked into the CLI container:

   kurtosis service exec hyperlane hyperlane-cli "sh -lc 'ORIGIN=ethereum DESTINATION=arbitrum WARP_FILE=/configs/registry/deployments/warp_routes/ETH/arbitrum-ethereum-config.yaml AMOUNT=1 /usr/local/bin/send_warp.sh'"